borntocompile/bowling-score/README.md

 A players score card is made up of a collection of Frames.
 Each frame is made up of a collection Rolls.

-To apply a score to the Player, simpley use
+To apply a score to the Player, simply use
 ```c#
 player.Roll(score);
 ```